 26. Time Management – there are 70 000 people along with you trying to move between pavilions and that can provoke foot traffic jams, try to allow for some time between your meetings and talks, so that you make your next meeting on time.
 Usually you need 15-30 minutes for a meeting.

 28. Living situation – if you decide to book near Altice Arena, you will be in a comfortable place to attend the venue in the morning, but the night events occur in the center of the city, so it is easier to return to the center after such events.
-You have to make a choice: either take the long way to night events, or to the summit in the morning.
+You have to make a choice: either take the long way to night events, or to the Web Summit in the morning.

 29. Come ahead of time – if you want to attend events, such as the Startup University lectures, come ahead of time to take a place because they tend to get overcrowded and lack seating for everyone.
 Come ahead of time and take a comfortable seat.

-30. Watch your belongings – do not forget your things in the centr alarena, because it’s nearly impossible to come back the same way you came out.
+30. Watch your belongings – do not forget your things in the central arena, because it’s nearly impossible to come back the same way you came out.
 We had to spend more than 30 minutes with security to resolve this issue.

-32. Know the area – study the Summit map ahead of time, learn the location of the startups, the startup university, sections that interest you, the investor lounge, offices, etc.
+32. Know the area – study the Web Summit map ahead of time, learn the location of the startups, the startup university, sections that interest you, the investor lounge, offices, etc.

 During the conference

 34. Translator – if your English is poor, find yourself a translator ahead of time (English, Portuguese, French).
 The lack of a translator is not the end of the world but it’s worth having one.
-During the summit you will be able to ask for a free translator to come to your meeting table, however it’s better to find a language carrier specialized in public speaking that can help you prepare.
+During the event you will be able to ask for a free translator to come to your meeting table, however it’s better to find a language carrier specialized in public speaking that can help you prepare.

 35. Ahead of time – register for Web Summit Opening Night.
 The founder of Web Summit – Paddy Cosgrave – will tell you about the rules, trends, news and will give you tips on how to spend your time.
 The amount of places is limited.
 You will not be able to get a ticket on the day ofthe event.
 This opening night is attended by everyone who takes the summit seriously and plans things ahead.